 What to do if you find defects

-What are your options if you find lots of snags in your potential new home?
+What are your options if you find many snags in your potential new home?
 Essentially, you have the following options:

 - Demand that the owner (or the company responsible for the defect) rectifies the defects found.